1-to-1 Laptop Program

 Does Altamont have the necessary resources (staff, training, infrastructure) in place to make this program successful?
 Yes.

 Eddy Dunn, Director of Technology, is identifying the laptops that students will use, as well as the necessary software and protection packages, overseeing the upgrading of Altamont’s hardware and wireless systems, and coordinating laptop distribution, training, and repair.
-Rob Dominguez will assume the role of Director of Educational Technology so that he can share his expertise in the meaningful classroom incorporation of technology to support curriculum.
+As Director of Educational Technology, Rob Dominguez shares his expertise in the meaningful classroom incorporation of technology to support curriculum.
 Adam Frye, who is always on the lookout for ways to enrich Altamont’s effective use of technology, will continue his valuable work with Haiku.

 JP Hemingway and Ally Leonard will work with students and parents to properly train them on the use and care of laptops, as well as the importance of good digital citizenship and cyber security.
 Trudy Loop will ensure that Altamont is providing the necessary opportunities for professional development and training for teachers.

 Through Office365, students have access to the full suite of Microsoft Office products both in the cloud and downloadable to their personal computers.
 This has allowed for greater communication between the faculty and their students, along with increased collaborative opportunities and the ability to store work in the cloud for anywhere, anytime access.
 All students also have Altamont email accounts and use Haiku on a daily basis.
-Network upgrades are already in process and capacity will continue to grow along with the program.
+Network upgrades have recently been completed, and capacity will continue to grow along with the program.

 Will all students be required to have a laptop?